 Which of these Christmas traditions surprised you the most?
 Let me know in the comments.

 If you enjoyed this post, and if you want to read more about Russian traditions and culture, be sure to sign up for my Readers’ Group.
-As a thank you, I’ll send you two chapters of my new novel, The Garden in the Heart of the World.
-Let me know where to send them:
+You’ll be the first to hear about my novels’ release dates, giveaways, and contests.
+As a special thank you, I’ll send you a preview of my new novel, a complete novella, and an anthology of SFF short stories, all for free.
+Just tell me where to send them: